Our Leadership Team

 Karen Fies, Department Director

-As the Director since 2016, Karen oversees all aspects of the department’s work protecting vulnerable children and adults, and promoting maximum independence and the well-being of individuals and families.
-The department employs almost 900 staff and has a budget of $335 million.
+Since becoming Director in 2016, Karen oversees all aspects of the department’s work protecting vulnerable children and adults, and promoting maximum independence and the well-being of individuals and families.
+The largest County of Sonoma department, HSD employs almost 900 staff and has a budget of $335 million.
 She also represents the department in partnerships at local, Board of Supervisors, state and regional levels.
-She began her career in Sonoma County in 1986 as an eligibility worker.
+In 2019, she was appointed to the Long-Term Services and Supports Subcommittee for California Governor Gavin Newsom’s Master Plan for Aging.
+She began her career with the County of Sonoma in 1986 as an eligibility worker.
 Karen has a Master’s Degree in Public Administration from Sonoma State University.

 Angela Struckmann, Assistant Director